-A headshot should also be included, and this should be a pic of you looking your absolute best.
+You should include a head-shot, and this should be a pic of you looking your absolute best.

-As far as what you should avoid, too many personal details about your family life or hobbies aren’t needed, unless they’re directly relevant to your business.
+Avoid too many personal details about your family life or hobbies unless they’re directly relevant to your business.
 Personal information can be subject to interpretation, so it’s best not to even open that door.
 This is business, so keep things as professional as possible with what and how much you share.